File I/O

 .csv

-files above use white-space (spaces or tabs) to separate the values in a row, the .csv
+files are plain text files, like the examples above, but use commas, rather than whitespace (spaces or tabs) to separate values in a row (hence the name).

 # A csv file with columnar ideal gas information